Damgood/tunepress/README.md

-# tunepress
+# TunePress
-goal: adapt BuddyPress to act as a local music network
+*GOAL:* Adapt BuddyPress to act as a local music network